 Skin Lightening (Whitening) Chemicals

-As mentioned, skin care companies worldwide are actively searching for compounds that can reduce dark spots when applied topically but which are not related to hydroquinone.
-An example of one such compound is shown here.
-Unlike other skin lightening ingredients, this simple phenolic antioxidant inhibits melanin production at 2 sites.
-First, the compound inhibits the synthesis of tyrosinase, so that melanocytes treated with a 200 uM dose of this compound produce very little tyrosinase, and, therefore, simply can’t make melanin.
-Secondly, the compound blocks a particular step in the melanin synthesis pathway where a colorless melanin precursor is converted to a colored melanin product.
-Thus, the compound prevents the colorless intermediate from proceeding to the next step in the melanin synthesis pathway and as a result, the final brown pigment, melanin, is never produced.
-The photograph on the left shows the effect of this phenolic antioxidant on melanin production in human melanocytes in culture.
-Both culture flasks contain living melanocytes from a type VI skin type (Black skin).
+As mentioned, skin care and pharmaceutical companies worldwide are actively searching for compounds that can reduce dark spots when applied topically but which are not related to hydroquinone.
+An example of two such compounds is shown below.
+Unlike other skin lightening ingredients, these simple phenolic antioxidants inhibit melanin production at 2 sites.
+First, the compounds inhibit the synthesis of tyrosinase, so that melanocytes treated with a 200 uM dose of either of these compound produce very little tyrosinase, and, therefore, simply can’t make melanin.
+Secondly, the compounds block a particular step in the melanin synthesis pathway where a colorless melanin precursor is converted to a colored melanin product.
+Thus, the compounds prevent the colorless intermediate from proceeding to the next step in the melanin synthesis pathway and as a result, the final brown pigment, melanin, is never produced.
+The photograph below on the left shows the effect of these two phenolic antioxidants on melanin production in human melanocytes in culture.
+All three culture flasks contain living melanocytes from a type VI skin type (Black skin).
 Note the high level of melanin in the flask on the left.
-The flask on the right was treated for 9 days with an antioxidant, TH-213.
+The melanocytes in two flasks on the right were treated for 9 days with either the antioxidant, TH-212 or TH-213.
 While the cells are healthy and normal, they have stopped producing melanin.